Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 Let $E_m$ denote the $P_m$-shaped ball centered at $1 K$:

 We shall abuse notation and let

 with $x \in G/K$.
 Notice that $E_m$ is a $K$-invariant set in $G/K$ and hence

 is a $(K, K)$-invariant set in $G$.
-The function $\mathds{1}_{\tilde{E}_m}$ is in $H(G, K)$ and hence acts on functions on $G$ by right convolution (see Appendix \ref{hecke_on_building}).
+The function $\mathds{1}_{\tilde{E}_m}$ is in $H(G, K)$ and hence acts on functions on $G$ by right convolution.
 Furthermore it preserves $(\Gamma, K)$-invariant functions, so it acts on functions on both $G/K$ and on $Y$.
 We let $U_m$ denote the operator corresponding to right convolution with $\mathds{1}_{\tilde{E}_m}$.
-As explained in Appendix \ref{sec_right_convolution}, when $U_m$ is applied to a function on $G/K$ (or equivalently, a $(1, K)$-invariant function on $G$) we obtain:
+A straightforward calculation (see, e.g., Appendix B.7.1 of \cite{my_thesis}) shows that when $U_m$ is applied to a function on $G/K$ (or equivalently, a $(1, K)$-invariant function on $G$) we obtain:

 Also note that

 The operator $U_m$ has kernel function $\mathcal{K}_m: G \times G \to \mathbb{C}$ defined as